Taq Kasra: Wonder of Architecture

-Taq Kasra: Wonder of Architecture is a 2018 documentary film on the world's largest brick vault Taq Kasra.
-It is the first-ever film on this ancient Persian monument, directed by Pejman Akbarzadeh.
+Taq Kasra: Wonder of Architecture is a 2018 documentary film on the world's largest brick vault, Taq Kasra.
+It is the first film about this ancient Persian monument, directed by Pejman Akbarzadeh.

 Content

-Taq Kasra was in danger of being destroyed by ISIS in 2015-2016, and this inspired Pejman Akbarzadeh to visit Iraq twice to film the arch and record its history.
+Taq Kasra was in danger of being destroyed by ISIS in 2015 - 2016, and this inspired Pejman Akbarzadeh to visit Iraq twice to film the arch and record its history.